2010 Philippine House of Representatives elections: Open seat gains

-Details

-Shading refers to the party that won a plurality of seats:

 Aftermath

 Several congressmen-elect have already defected to the Liberal Party as response to Noynoy Aquino's victory in the presidential election.
 This comes as Negros Occidental representative Iggy Arroyo said that Lakas Kampi CMD has the number to elect his sister-in-law and representative-elect President Gloria Macapagal Arroyo as speaker as she is pushed by to run for the speakership.
 Congressman-elect and former speaker Feliciano Belmonte Jr. (formerly of Lakas Kampi) has emerged to be the Liberal Party's leading candidate for speaker.
 The anti-Arroyo representatives have formed the Conscience and Reform (CORE) coalition to strengthen their ranks.

 However, Arroyo had repeatedly declined Lakas Kampi's prodding to run for speaker.
 Three Lakas Kampi congressmen instead made themselves available to run for speaker: Edcel Lagman (Albay), Danilo Suarez (Quezon) and Elpidio Barzaga Jr. (Dasmariñas) in a party caucus.
 It was agreed upon that while Arroyo "will still call the shots," Lagman will run for the speakership, and if elected, will serve for the first 18 months, then Suarez will serve the remainder.

 On June 25, the Liberal Party swore in congressmen as new members, mostly defecting from Lakas-Kampi.
 Most Lakas-Kampi congressmen jumpred ship after Arroyo declined being their party's candidate for speaker.
 With the House "tradition" in which congressmen align themselves with the party of the president, Belmonte now has at least 150 congressmen pledging support for him, including 75 from the Liberal Party, members of the Nationalist People's Coalition (NPC), Nacionalistas, PDP–Laban, party-list groups, and "some 55" members of the Lakas-Kampi independent bloc.

 The House of Representatives convened on July 26, with Joseph Emilio Abaya (Cavite) nominating Belmonte for Speaker; Rodolfo Albano (Isabela), Danilo Suarez (Quezon) and Augusto Syjuco (Iloilo) nominated Lagman.
 Belmonte was elected Speaker with 227 votes, while Lagman got 29 votes.